 The purpose of the Day-Ahead Market (DAM) is to economically co-optimize energy and Ancillary Service by simultaneously clearing offers and bids submitted by the Market Participants to maximize social welfare while observing the transmission and generation physical constraints.
 The ERCOT DAM uses a multi-hour mixed integer programming algorithm to maximize bid-based revenues minus the offer-based costs over the Operating Day, subject to transmission security and other constraints as described in Protocol Section 4, Day-Ahead Operations.
 The bid-based revenues include revenues from DAM Energy Bids and Point-to-Point (PTP) Obligation Bids.
 The Offer-based costs include costs from the Startup Offer, Minimum Energy Offer, and Energy Offer Curve of Resources that submitted a Three-Part Supply Offer, as well as the DAM Energy-Only Offers, CRR Offers, and Ancillary Service Offers.
 The DAM optimization’s objective function includes components that represent the bid based revenues and offer based cost and, additionally, penalty cost values that are used to control certain non-economic aspects of the optimization as described below.
 These penalty values represent costs of constraint violations and they serve two purposes: rank constraints as relative violation priorities and limit the costs of constraint limitations.
-Based on paragraph (4)(c)(i) of Protocol Section 4.5.1, DAM Clearing Process, the transmission constraint limits needs to be satisfied in DAM and hence the transmission constraint penalty values are set to very high values to ensure that the constraints are not violated in DAM.
+The Protocols require transmission constraint limits to be satisfied in DAM and hence the transmission constraint penalty values are set to very high values to ensure that the constraints are not violated in DAM.
+The DAM optimization will also consider Ancillary Service Demand Curves for each Ancillary Service product.

-The penalty factors used in the Day-Ahead optimization’s objective function are configurable and can be set by an authorized ERCOT Operator.
-Table 2-1 lists the available optimization penalty cost parameters that are controllable by the ERCOT Operator.
-The values provided for each of these parameters have been determined by ERCOT based on the results of the DAM quality of solution analysis and various DAM stress tests performed by ERCOT and, following the TNMID, may only be changed with the concurrence of the responsible ERCOT Director.
+The penalty factors used in the DAM optimization’s objective function are configurable and can be set by an authorized ERCOT Operator.
+Table 1-1 lists the available optimization penalty cost parameters that are controllable by the ERCOT Operator.
+The values provided for each of these parameters may only be changed with the concurrence of the responsible ERCOT Director.

-TABLE 2 - 1
+TABLE 1 - 1